fabiods/DGBO/README.md

 (only optimization of exponents of uncontracted shell is currently supported)

-the program must be in the ~/DGBO directory
+The program must be in the ~/DGBO directory

 ------------------------------------------------------
      cd DGBO